Bruce Hurst: 1982–1985

 Getting off to a slow start in the 1985 season, Hurst was demoted to the bullpen for a portion of June and requested a trade.
 Hurst turned around his season with the addition of a forkball as a third pitch to his curveball and fastball.
 Hurst credited former Detroit Tigers coach Roger Craig for teaching him the concept of the forkball and former Baltimore Orioles pitcher Mike Boddicker for schooling him in the grip, confirmed later by Boddicker who described the pitch as a "foshball" that was essentially "a glorified changeup."

-In an interview snippet broadcast on NBC's coverage of the second inning of game one of the World Series, Hurst said that provided his curve and forkball were fooling hitters, "I think I can get by with a mediocre fastball."
+Hurst said in an interview that that when his curve and forkball were fooling hitters, "I think I can get by with a mediocre fastball."
 Hurst would later pinpoint his revival to a single moment during a July 3 game against Milwaukee when batter Paul Molitor easily fouled off a Hurst pitch, at which point Hurst recollected telling himself "no more" and bore down to get the strikeout, one of 10 that day for the first time in his career.
-With his ERA having peaked at 6.66 on June 23, Hurst would finish the season with an overall 4.51 ERA and an 11-13 record.
+With his ERA having peaked at 6.66 on June 23, Hurst would finish the season with an overall 4.51 ERA and an 11–13 record.

+1986: World Series

-Hurst had gone 42-46 with a 4.59 ERA with the Red Sox before his breakthrough 1986 season, on a staff anchored by Cy Young Award winner Roger Clemens.
+Hurst had gone 42–46 with a 4.59 ERA with the Red Sox before his breakthrough 1986 season, on a staff anchored by Cy Young Award winner Roger Clemens.
 Hurst posted a 2.99 ERA with 13 victories despite spending six midsummer weeks on the disabled list with a pulled groin.
 The Red Sox won the American League East by 5.5 games over the New York Yankees to head to the 1986 American League Championship Series against the California Angels.
-Hurst went 1-0 with a 2.40 ERA in two starts in the ALCS won by the Sox in seven games.
+Hurst went 1–0 with a 2.40 ERA in two starts in the ALCS won by the Sox in seven games.